cloudmesh-community/book/chapters/raspberry/config-display.md

 displays and LEDs.
 In case no display is available we can even connect to the PI with a virtual display redirection.

-## VNC :o:

-TODO: This section has to be found and reintegrated here

 ## Automatic Display Detection